garbagemule/FastFood/README.md

     Permission            Default     Description
     -----------------------------------------------------------------------------------------------
-    fastfood.instanteat   false       Allows players to instant eat foods. fastfood.autoregain   true        Allows players to auto-regain health with a full food bar. fastfood.admin        op          Access to the FastFood commands.
+    fastfood.nostarve     false       With this, players won't take damage from starvation. fastfood.instanteat   false       Allows players to instant eat foods. fastfood.autoregain   true        Allows players to auto-regain health with a full food bar. fastfood.admin        op          Access to the FastFood commands.

-Giving players `fastfood.instanteat: true` and `fastfood.autoregion: false` will make the food and health system work like pre-1.8, i.e. health can only be regained from eating food, and the food bar doesn't do anything.
+Giving players `fastfood.nostarve: true`, `fastfood.instanteat: true` and `fastfood.autoregain: false` will make the food and health system work like pre-1.8, i.e. health can only be regained from eating food, and the food bar doesn't do anything.

 ## Commands